jay-weeks/jay-weeks.github.io/_pages/home.md

 #{% include feature_row %}
 ---
-I am a soil scientist and data scientist passionate about using science and modeling to build environmentally sound, profitable agricultural systems and businesses.
-While we live in an age of unprecedented access to information, I believe that long-lasting success can only be achieved when we truly understand and align incentive structures properly.
+I work at the intersection of agricultural science, sustainability, and modeling to build environmentally sound, profitable agricultural systems and businesses.
+And while we live in an age of unprecedented access to information, I believe that long-lasting success can only be achieved when we truly understand and properly align incentive structures.